 Make the shopping experience conversational and interactive.
 There’s no need to be harsh and form-driven.
 Talk to them.

 Brief and casual messages like, “Okay, we’re almost done” and “we just need a little extra info here” make the experience more enjoyable.
 I don’t know many people who love filling out forms, but if you make it less agonizing for the shopper, you’re more likely to gain their completion.

 Avoid placing links that take the customer away from the shopping cart.
 The customer might leave the cart of his own volition, but don’t make it easy for him!

 One of the common ways that ecommerce retailers lose customers is by trying to upsell with related products.
 Often, when a customer clicks on these products, they never return to the shopping cart.

 12. Create Massively Engaging and Powerful Product Pages

-We obsess over shopping cart abandonment, but consider what comes prior to putting something in a shopping cart — the product page.
+We obsess over shopping cart abandonment but consider what comes before putting something in a shopping cart — the product page.

 Take a look at your product page.
 How engaging is it, really?
 Russ Henneberry recommends that you create “high-quality, interactive product images.”